Teach English in Thailand

 Completing Your Application

-- Step 1: Select the APPLY NOW button to the left.
+- Select the APPLY NOW button to the right.
 You will be sent your unique link to your online application immediately via email.

-- Step 2: Using the unique link emailed to you, fill out the general information application.
+- Using the unique link emailed to you, fill out the application.
 This includes things like your name, address and chosen start date.
-Once complete, you will receive an email with links to the second and third part of the application.

 Reviewing Your Application

-Greenheart Travel will thoroughly review your application and will contact you within 2-3 weeks to confirm your acceptance.
-This can only be done after we have all of your required documents, so if you checked the boxes indicating you’d send us something later, please email those documents to us as soon as you have them.
+Greenheart Travel will thoroughly review your application and will contact you to confirm your acceptance.
+If you have submitted all documents, this can happen as quickly as 1-2 days.
+Acceptance can only be given after we have all of your required documents, so please submit them to us as soon as possible.
 If we find something in your application that we have concerns about, we will let you know immediately.
-In some cases if you apply very early, it may take longer to obtain an acceptance decision.
-We will keep you updated in these situations.